mjf1406/class-daily/README.md

     - integrated [Supabase](https://supabase.com/) for data storage.
         - https://supabase.com/dashboard/project/igoyfsrthdefyrctcyty
         - connect to the database and use it
-        - set up login with social auth
+        - set up login with social au th
         - set up login with email
         - get realtime up and running
 - 2024/1/x